-Picking up an LG G6?
-Check out these new cases!
+Best Cases for LG G6

 If you absolutely hate the idea of using a case because of the added bulk, perhaps you should consider Thin Fit case from Spigen.
 While it won't offer as much drop protection as the other cases on this list, it will prevent your phones from being scuffed or scratched while in your pocket.

-All your ports and side buttons are left wide open, and the case is thin enough to let NFC and wireless charging pass through without issue.
+All your ports and side buttons are left wide open, and the case is thin enough to guarantee NFC and wireless charging pass through without issue.
 Again, if you're looking for a case that offers sound protection, your best to look at other options.
-But if you're looking for a slim and lightweight case to offer the most basic protection from nicks and scratches, this is your best bet.
+But if you're looking for a slim and lightweight case to offer the most basic protection from nicks and scratches, this is your best bet at $11.

 Reader comments